I built a minimal clone of Lusha's sales prospecting feature, and in this article you'll get to see exactly how I did that:

 const [peopleResults, setPeopleResults] = useState([]);

-// and then inside people tab
+// inside the people tab, replace:

-// replace <h3 className="font-bold">Filters</h3> with
+// <h3 className="font-bold">Filters</h3>

 <PeopleFilter payload={peoplePayload} setPayload={setPeoplePayload} />